 Employees including faculty, staff and graduate students should offer information about Privileged Confidential Support Services at the time of receiving a report of a sexual violence incident.

 This page details the obligation of faculty, staff, graduate students and other employees to report incidents of sexual violence when they receive notice of such incidents.

 If you are an employee interested in filing a complaint on your own behalf, the same reporting options are available to you.

 All instances of sexual violence must be reported.
 At UNH, sexual violence includes sexual harassment, sexual assault, unwanted sexual contact, sexual misconduct, domestic violence, relationship abuse, dating violence, and stalking (including cyber-stalking).
 See definitions in UNH Student Rights, Rules, and Responsibilities, Discrimination and Discriminatory Harassment Policy, and New Hampshire State Law.

 UNH Mandatory Reporters are required to report.

 The ONLY exceptions to this rule are students who personally experience sexual violence but do not wish to report, privileged confidential support service providers and the Employee Assistance Program.

 Unless you report directly in accord with the above, you will not have fulfilled your legal obligations.
-No anonymous reporting resources (e.g. ReportIt! or LiveSafe app), or reports to other individuals or offices (including your supervisor) may be substituted.
+Anonymous reports or reports to other individuals or offices (including your supervisor) may not be substituted.
 You cannot keep incidents of sexual violence confidential even if the person(s) requests that you do so or tells you they will be contacting appropriate authorities and/or privileged confidential support service providers.